KeithPatarroyo/galapagos-project/content/external/index.md

 - DeDeo, Simon.
 "Conflict and computation on Wikipedia: A finite-state machine analysis of editor interactions."
 Future Internet 8.3 (2016): 31.
 - Kelly, P., Winters, J., Miton, H., & Morin, O. (2020, April 25).
 The predictable evolution of letter shapes: An emergent script of West Africa recapitulates historical change in writing systems. https://doi.org/10.31235/osf.io/eg489
 - Cárdenas, Juan Pablo, et al. "The Structure of Online Information Behind Social Crises."
 Frontiers in Physics 9 (2021): 650648.
+- Zannettou, Savvas, et al. "On the origins of memes by means of fringe web communities."
+Proceedings of the Internet Measurement Conference 2018.
+2018.
 ## Biological Self-Replicators and Universal Constructors
 - Benenson, Yaakov, et al. "DNA molecule provides a computing machine with both data and fuel."
 Proceedings of the National Academy of Sciences 100.5 (2003): 2191-2196.
 - Hutchison, Clyde A., et al. "Design and synthesis of a minimal bacterial genome."
 Science 351.6280 (2016).